 Menu items with an ">" open a new submenu, while the other items directly start the desired operation.
-Press ENTER to start an operation or open a submenu and pressing ESCto go back to the previous menu.
-The install submenu looks:
+Press ENTER to start an operation or open a submenu and press ESC to go back to the previous menu.
+The menu items provide the following functions: